Sochi: Lazarevsky city district

-Khostinsky City District
+Khostinsky city district

-Khostinsky City District, sprawling to the southeast from the city center, occupies approximately 374 km2, with a population of 65,229 as of the 2010 Census.
+Khostinsky city district, sprawling to the southeast from the city center, occupies approximately 374 km2, with a population of 65,229 as of the 2010 Census.
 The district is traversed by many rivulets which give their names to the microdistricts of Matsesta ("flame-colored river"), Kudepsta, and Khosta ("the river of boars").

-Adlersky City District
+Adlersky city district

-Adlersky City District, with an area of 1352 km2 and a population of 76,534 people as of the 2010 Census, is the southernmost district of the city, located just north of the border with Abkhazia.
+Adlersky city district, with an area of 1352 km2 and a population of 76,534 people as of the 2010 Census, is the southernmost district of the city, located just north of the border with Abkhazia.
 Until the establishment of Greater Sochi in 1961, it was administered as a separate town, which had its origin in an ancient Sadz village and a medieval Genoese trading post.

-Among the natural wonders of the district is the Akhshtyr Gorge with a 160-meter-long cave that contains traces of human habitation from about 30,000 years ago.
+Among the natural wonders of the district is the Akhshtyr Gorge with a 160-meter-long cave that contains traces of human habitation.
 The upland part of the district includes a network of remote mountain villages (auls), the Estonian colony at Estosadok, and the ski resort of Krasnaya Polyana which hosted the events (Alpine and Nordic) of the 2014 Winter Olympics.

-Also located here are the largest trout fishery in Russia (founded in 1964) and a breeding nursery for great apes.
+Also located here is a trout fishery and a breeding nursery for great apes.